 Always follow the directions from the pharmacist, your doctor or those in the packet.
 These will tell you how often and how to apply the preparation you have.

 What types of local preparations for anal disorders are there?

 Local preparations for anal disorders fall into the following broad groups.
 Some may contain a mixture of more than one of the following.

-There are a wide range of these available.
+There is a wide range of these available.
 Different ones contain different ingredients.
 Commonly they contain substances such as bismuth subgallate, zinc oxide or hamamelis.
 Many are available over the counter.
 They may soothe soreness or itching and are commonly used for piles (haemorrhoids).
 Some examples commonly used include:

 - Preparation H®

 The barrier creams commonly available for nappy rash may also sometimes be helpful to protect a sore area around the bottom at any age.
 Examples include Metanium® and Sudocrem®.

 Creams, ointments and suppositories containing steroids are usually mixed with other ingredients.
 They commonly also contain a soothing preparation and may also contain a local anaesthetic.
 They are often used for piles.
 A commonly used one, available both on prescription and over the counter is Anusol HC®.
 This is a mixture of the soothing preparation Anusol® and the steroid cream hydrocortisone.